 An afternoon of populist panache, this performance will put a song on your lips, bread in your hands, and a little revolutionary swagger in your step.

 This FREE theatrical performance will begin at 5:30 p.m. and will culminate in a playful reenactment of the storming of the Bastille.
 Dozens of French revolutionaries will storm the grim walls of “the Bastille” (Eastern State Penitentiary), will capture Marie Antoinette (portrayed by Terry McNally, co-owner of London Grill and Paris Wine Bar) and, ignoring her mocking cries of “Let them eat Tastykake!” will drag her to a real, functioning guillotine as 3,000 Tastykakes are flung from the prison’s towers.

 The performance will take place on Fairmount Avenue, free and open to the public.
 For those interested in a better (French Bourgeoisie) view, exclusive VIP seating is available for a donation fee.
 VIP tickets include seating, beer and refreshments, heckling from the lower classes, and revolution goodie bags.
-Tickets go on sale Wednesday, June 3.
+Note: VIP tickets are NOW SOLD OUT.

 Following the beheading, local Fairmount restaurants will come alive with French-themed entertainment as well as food and drink specials, and the penitentiary will reopen for rare twilight tours at a discounted admission price ($8 online, or $10 at the door).

 Whether you’re a revolutionary or an aristocrat, there’s something for you in this celebration of all things French!
 Liberté!
 Egalité!
 Fraternité!